pulumi/workshops/fundamentals/java/lab-2/README.md

 ```

 Our main program file is `App.java`.
-Add the following code:
+We need to rename the `myproject` directory, so rename it now to `my_first_app`.
+Then, add the following code:

 ```java
 package my_first_app;